arsyiadlani/NLP-Sentiment-Analysis/README.md

 # Sentiment-Analysis
-A sentiment analysis as NLP project using Reddit sentiment data
+A sentiment analysis as NLP project using Reddit sentiment dataset